-The Hukou Waterfall (壶口瀑布 [Hǔkǒu Pùbù]; Teapot Waterfall or Tea Kettle Spout Waterfall) is one of those waterfalls that's got volume and power instead of gaudy dimensions.
-This waterfall also struck us as unusual because of its yellowish appearance because it resided directly on the Yellow River (黄河 [Huǎng Hé]), China's second longest river.
-And in settings that were mostly arid desert lands very reminiscent of the Colorado River in the American Southwest, having the river meader through such seemingly harsh climates made this waterfall all the more memorable (not to mention the amount of work it took to get here in the first place).
+The Hukou Waterfall (壶口瀑布 [Hǔkǒu Pùbù]; Teapot Waterfall or Tea Kettle Spout Waterfall) was one of those waterfalls that had volume and power instead of a tall drop.
+This waterfall also struck us as unusual because of its yellowish appearance, which resulted from its presence directly on the Yellow River (黄河 [Huǎng Hé]), China's second longest river.
+And in settings that were mostly arid desert lands that were very reminiscent of the Colorado River in the American Southwest, having the river meader through such seemingly harsh climates made this waterfall all the more memorable (not to mention the amount of work it took to get here in the first place).

-Unfortunately for us, we were only able to see the falls from the Shaanxi side because the bridge to the other side was under construction, and we were running too short on time to make the long detour we would've had to take to overcome lack of the nearest traverse.
+Unfortunately for us, we were only able to see the falls from the Shaanxi side because the bridge to the other side was under construction.
+We were also running too short on time to make the long detour we would've had to take to overcome lack of the nearest traverse.
 So we really can't say anything from personal experience regarding the Shanxi side.
 But from looking at the overlooks across the river and imagining what the view would be like, the Shanxi side looked to have more frontal views of the falls.
 There was even a path that led down steps (possibly through either a tunnel or narrow passageway) to a lower viewpoint looking almost face up with the falls.
 The Shaanxi side (which was all we got to experience) had more top down and comprehensive views.

 In January 2009, unprecedented ice flows occurred on the Yellow River that caused the closure of this attraction until early April.
-We were lucky to see the falls a month after it re-opened, but we could still see most of the lower viewpoints remained closed.
+We were lucky to see the falls a month after it re-opened, but we could still see that most of the lower viewpoints remained closed.
 And that was probably the main reason why we couldn't take the nearest bridge across to the other side because the ice flow might have damaged it.

-I'm betting that the falls is at its highest flow when floods arrive during the Summer rains combined with melting snow from the Yellow River's origins on the Tibetan Plateau.
+I'm betting that the falls would be at its highest flow when the floods would arrive during the Summer rains combined with melting snow from the Yellow River's origins on the Tibetan Plateau.
 Our visit coincided with a time when the Yellow River might have been at its lowest flows for the year, which you might be able to tell from the photos on this page when compared to other photos out in the literature.

 Part of the challenge of getting to the Hukou Waterfall was fighting traffic to extradite ourselves from the city of Xi'an.
 The construction work on the public transport system here didn't help matters (but I suppose it was a smart move in the long run on their part).